Slovak leader is in serious but stable condition after assassination attempt, hospital says

 The minister did not specify what the motivation was.
 Fico has long been a divisive figure in Slovakia and beyond, and his return to power last year on a pro-Russian, anti-American message led to even greater worries among fellow European Union members that he would abandon his country's pro-Western course.

+Outgoing President Zuzana Caputova, a political rival of Fico, said Thursday that the heads of the country’s political parties would meet in an effort to bring calm.
+She said yesterday that the shooting was an “attack on democracy.”

+The attempt on Fico's life Wednesday came at a time of high polarization in Slovakia, as thousands of demonstrators have repeatedly rallied in the capital and around the country to protest his policies.
+It also comes just ahead of June elections for the European Parliament.

-His government has already halted arms deliveries to Ukraine, and critics worry that he will lead Slovakia — a nation of 5.4 million that belongs to NATO — down a more autocratic path.
-Thousands have repeatedly rallied in the capital and across the country to protest Fico's policies on Ukraine and other issues, including plans to amend the penal code to eliminate a special anti-graft prosecutor and to take control of public media.
+Fico's government has already halted arms deliveries to Ukraine, and has plans to amend the penal code to eliminate a special anti-graft prosecutor and to take control of public media.
+His critics worry that he will lead Slovakia — a nation of 5.4 million that belongs to NATO — down a more autocratic path.

+Zuzana Eliasova, a resident of the capital Bratislava, said the attack on Fico was a “shock” to the nation and an attack on democracy at a time when political tensions were already running high.

+“I believe that a lot of people or even the whole society will look into their conscience, because the polarization here has been huge among all different parts of society," she said.

 Doctors performed a five-hour operation on Fico, who was initially reported to be in life-threatening condition, according to director of the F.D.
 Roosevelt Hospital in Banska Bystrica, Miriam Lapunikova.
 He is being treated in an intensive care unit.